hashicorp/vault/website/source/docs/auth/aws-iam.html.md

 The AWS-IAM and AWS-EC2 authentication backends serve similar purposes.
 Both look to authenticate some type of AWS entity to Vault.
 However, in many ways, the similarity ends there.
-The following is a comparison of the two entities:
+The following is a comparison of the two backends:

 * What type of entity is authenticated:
-  * The AWS-EC2 backend authenticates AWS EC2 instances only.
+  * The AWS-EC2 backend authenticates AWS EC2 instances only and is specialized to handle EC2 instances, such as restricting access to EC2 instances from a particular AMI, EC2 instances in a particular instance profile, or EC2 instances with a specialized tag value (via the role_tag feature).
   * The AWS-IAM backend authenticates AWS IAM principals.
-This can include IAM users, IAM roles assumed from other accounts, AWS Lambdas that are launched in an IAM role, or even EC2 instances that are launched in an EC2 instance profile.
+This can include IAM users, IAM roles assumed from other accounts, AWS Lambdas that are launched in an IAM role, or even EC2 instances that are launched in an IAM instance profile.
+However, because it authenticates more generalized IAM principals, this backend doesn't offer more granular controls beyond binding to a given IAM principal (e.g., it can ensure that a given credential comes from a particular IAM role, but not that that credential came from an EC2 instance launched in an instance profile mapped to that role, and not that that EC2 instance was launched from a particular AMI).
 * How the entities are authenticated
   * The AWS-EC2 backend authenticates instances by making use of the EC2 instance identity document, which is a cryptographically signed document containing